yeswehack/ywh2bugtracker/README.md

 Options:
 - -n --no-interactive: Non interactive mode.
-    * With -c options: all configure data are stored in the configuration file (included credencials).
+    * With -c options: all configure data are stored in the configuration file (included credentials).
-    * Without -c options: one test is used at load time to see if credencials exists. if not, a critical error is logged to know the specific credential missing.
+    * Without -c options: a test is made at load time to see if credentials exist. if not, a critical error is logged to know the specific credential missing.
 - -c --configure: Configuration mode.
     *  Interactive system to configure or modify configuration file.
     *  At load time, if an existing configuration file exists, it is loaded and verified.
-    *  You can add new element in configuration file and, a the tend, you can modify your existings elements.
+    *  You can add new element in configuration file and, at the tend, you can modify your existings elements.
 - -f --filename <filename>: given specified configuration file (default : HOME/.ywh2bt.cfg).

 ## Configuration File